amirmnoohi/ServerBenchamerker/README.md

 ## License
 ```
-            DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE
+            DO WHAT YOU WANT TO PUBLIC LICENSE
                     Version 2, December 2004

  Copyright (C) 2019 Mason Rowe <mason@rowe.sh>